-Seymour Medical Clinic has five nurses involved in all aspects of primary health care.
-Sarah, Amy, Marie and Brigitte staff the treatment room providing urgent and routine patient care.
+Seymour Medical Clinic has four nurses involved in all aspects of primary health care.
+Sarah, Amy, and Marie staff the treatment room providing urgent and routine patient care.
 This includes wound management, spirometry, vaccinations, travel health services, health assessments, ECG, audiometry, employment checks, and chronic disease management.

 Diane coordinates the health assessments for our patients who are aged 75 or over.
 This is a yearly assessment which is usually done in the home.
 The program aims to ensure our senior patients are supported to maintain their well being and quality of life in their own homes.
 Diane also carries out health assessments for our Aboriginal and Torres Strait Islander patients on request.

 Jen looks after the Coordinated Veterans' Care (CVC) Program sponsored by the Department of Veterans' Affairs.
 The program is a coordinated health care model for eligible Gold Card holders.
 A personalised comprehensive care plan is created and delivered through an ongoing partnership between the veteran, the GP, and the nurse coordinator.

 A great deal of work goes on behind the scenes in our busy clinic to provide an efficient working environment for the medical team, and healthy outcomes for our patients.
 Our team includes many long term employees with valuable knowledge and experience.